Skip to main content

 His mother held her tight.
 "You have his heir in you."
 She cried.

-The warrior Arjuna had lost to the father Arjuna today, he was shattered.
-At the pyre, at his wounded lifeless body, at his wife, and his daughter-in-law.
+The warrior Arjuna had lost to his father Arjuna today; he was shattered.
+At the pyre, at his wounded, lifeless body, at his wife, and his daughter-in-law.
 The warrior self wanted revenge.
 His blood was boiling, and so were his brothers.
 Krishna smiled to himself.
 This was what was needed.
 A turning point.
-Bloods boiling for a kill.
+Blood boiling for a kill.

 On the darkest night, Karna was alerted by the sound of hooves, while the others drowned in Madira.
-He came out, weapons in hand alerted.
+He came out, weapons in hand, alerted.
 There he was, the brother, the greatest warrior, his biggest enemy.
 Raging into the enemy camp in a fit of rage.
 This was acceptable.
 His son was killed mercilessly.
 Dharma broke loose as the war continued from night to dawn.
-The Rakshas clan led by Ghatatkach were at the Pandavas' aid.
-Karna had to kill yet another nephew, for his Dharma.
-The 13th day changed the course of the war in a different way.
+The Rakshas clan, led by Ghatatkach, were at the Pandavas' aid.
+Karna had to kill yet another nephew for his Dharma.
+The 13th day changed the course of the war differently.
 The Pandavas now saw enemies, not kin.
 In the next 5 days, they had won over the wrongdoers.
-If not for the 13th day, the darkest night, and that faithful Chakravyuh, history could have been different, and the epic could change.
-But in that Adharma laid the path to the win of Dharma just the way the Lord wanted.
+If not for the 13th day, the darkest night, and that faithful Chakravyuh, history could have been different, and the epic could have changed.
+But in that Adharma lay the path to the win of Dharma just the way the Lord wanted.

-For me, however, it is always a day, to remember the sixteen-year-old, who did what most brave hearts couldn't dare to.
+For me, however, it is always a day to remember the sixteen-year-old, who did what most brave hearts couldn't dare to.
 Enter the Chakravyuh, bravely and fought like a true warrior till his last breath.
 He proved to be a worthy son, a worthy nephew and an immortal warrior.
-It is the day to remember Uttara, the teenager, newly married, with dreams and hopes, shattered by a war, who had to live all her life alone, with a purpose to bring up his son for the future of Aryavarta.
-It is a day, I remember that age is just a number, for some, whose names remain immortal in time.
+It is the day to remember Uttara, the teenager, newly married, with dreams and hopes, shattered by a war, who had to live all her life alone, to bring up his son for the future of Aryavarta.
+It is a day I remember that age is just a number, for some, whose names remain immortal in time.

 Popular posts from this blog